||Campus Planning and Design

 CUNY Office Assistant

-Campus Planning and Design is under the jurisdiction of the Campus Facilities Officer and is managed by the University Architect.
-The staff is composed of architects, intern-architects, interior designers, facilities coordinators and administrative support personnel who respond to the functional and aesthetic concerns of the College.
+Campus Planning and Design is under the jurisdiction of the Campus Facilities Officer.
+The office is managed by the University Architect.
+Its staff is composed of architects, intern-architects, interior designers, facilities coordinators and administrative support personnel who respond to the functional needs and aesthetic concerns of the College.

 Major areas of responsibility include: architecture (new construction, renovations and alterations to existing facilities), site and space planning, interior design, code compliance, relocation management, space management, furniture, furnishings, flooring and window treatment, signage, artwork, interior landscaping, contract administration, construction administration, consultant coordination, budget planning and capital budget preparation.